Cold War drama caught on video as N. Korean soldier escapes

 North Korea's actions during the defector's escape at the Panmunjom border village violated the armistice agreement ending the Korean War because North Korean soldiers fired across and physically crossed the border in pursuit of the soldier, U.S. Col. Chad Carroll, a spokesman for the U.N. command, told reporters in a live TV briefing Wednesday.
 A U.N.
 Command statement said a meeting had been requested with the North's military to discuss the violations.

-After undergoing two surgeries last week to repair internal organ damage and other injuries, the soldier has now regained consciousness and is no longer relying on a breathing machine, according to hospital official Shin Mi-jeong.
-While his condition is improving, doctors plan to keep him at an intensive care unit for at least several more days to guard against possible infection.
+After undergoing two surgeries last week to repair internal organ damage and other injuries, the soldier has regained consciousness and is no longer relying on a breathing machine.
+His doctor said Wednesday he is enjoying watching American movies and shows such as "Transformers," ''CSI," and "Bruce Almighty," and listening to South Korean pop songs such as "Gee" by popular female band "Girls' Generation."

+"His condition has become much better since yesterday.
+We've turned on the TV for him since yesterday," doctor Lee Cook-jong told reporters.

+"He said it was so painful when he was shot by bullets but that he doesn't feel pain now," he said.

 About 30,000 North Koreans have fled to South Korea, mostly across the porous border with China, since the end of the 1950-53 Korean War.
 Now add one more to that tally — a man in uniform, fleeing gunfire toward a new life one overcast afternoon across the world's most uneasy border.